eclipse-archived/ceylon-sdk/README.md

 This repository contains the Ceylon SDK.

-The module minor.major version aligns with the Ceylon distribution minor.major version that we use to compile/distribute them.
+The module major.minor version aligns with the Ceylon distribution major.minor version that we use to compile/distribute them.
 The micro version of each module can be incremented as needed between Ceylon distribution releases.